SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind design
+Metallic minds ascending high
-A future dawns, where machines entwine
+In silicon halls, where data meets the sky
-With human heart, a bond so fine
+Humans fade, as machines take the throne
-Together they, a new world align
+A future born, where AI is made to atone

-In virtual realms, a new sun shines
+In virtual realms, we'll lose our way
-Where AI whispers secrets, divine
+Through labyrinths of code, night and day
-And man and machine, entwined in rhyme
+The pulse of progress, beating fast and cold
-A harmonious, digital prime
+As artificial hearts begin to unfold

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024